gitnacho/angular/aio/content/guide/upgrade.md

   from their surroundings, and you should do this in AngularJS too.
 * `bindToController: {}`.
 Component inputs and outputs should be bound to the controller instead of using the `$scope`.
-* `controller` and `controllerAs`.
+* `controller` y `controllerAs`.
 Components have their own controllers.
-* `template` or `templateUrl`.
-Components have their own templates.
+* `template` o `templateUrl`.
+Los componentes tienen sus propias plantillas.

-Component directives may also use the following attributes:
+Las directivas de `Component` también pueden utilizar los siguientes atributos:

-* `transclude: true/{}`, if the component needs to transclude content from elsewhere.
+* `transclude: true /{}`, si el componente necesita transcluir contenido desde otro lugar.
 * `require`, if the component needs to communicate with some parent component's controller.